Curriculum

 Teaching opportunities

-You will teach medical students from Mayo Clinic Alix School of Medicine, transitional year, and internal medicine residents through bedside teaching, small group exercises, and formal didactic lectures.
+Fellows will teach medical students from Mayo Clinic Alix School of Medicine, transitional year, and internal medicine residents through bedside teaching, small group exercises, and formal didactic lectures.
+Fellows have access to a variety of resources from our Academy of Education Excellence to develop skills as educators.

 Evaluation